 Although most of these professionals can technically make a diagnosis on their own, a multidisciplinary approach is an ideal way to arrive at a diagnosis.
 A team approach allows a variety of professionals to interact with a child and evaluate multiple factors that are associated with autism.
 The team of specialists usually includes:

 - A developmental pediatrician, neurologist, and/or psychiatrist conduct medical tests and exams

 - A psychologist conducts behavioral assessments and evaluates cognitive functioning

-A speech-language pathologist assesses receptive and expressive language and social communication skills
+- A speech-language pathologist assesses the receptive and expressive language and social communication skills

-An occupational therapist assesses fine motor skills, sensory challenges, and child’s interactions with his or her environment
+- An occupational therapist assesses fine motor skills, sensory challenges, and a child’s interactions with his or her environment

 There is no specific medical test, such as a blood test or brain scan, which can diagnose autism.
 Instead, doctors conduct the following exams and tests to rule out other diagnoses and identify related medical conditions:

 - Complete health history of child and family